uva-cs/ugrads.cs/content/pages/misc.md

 The CS Director of Diversity and Inclusion (DDI, currently Luther Tychonievich) is the primary point of contact for such incidents.
 The CS department also maintains a [diversity committee](https://engineering.virginia.edu/departments/computer-science/about-computer-science/diversity-department-computer-science), any member of which should be able to help if the DDI is not a good pick for you.

-The university also has a system for reporting incidents: <https://justreportit.virginia.edu/>.
+The university also has a system for reporting incidents: <https://justreportit.virginia.edu/>;
+and ombuds who can help with many kinds of problems, not just discrimination: <https://eocr.virginia.edu/ombuds/>.
+The CS department also has an internal ombud focussed exclusively on graduate students, listed under "Department Organization" in the [CS graduate handbook](https://libra.cs.virginia.edu/handbook/grad-handbook.pdf).
-You may also be able to find assistance from academic and research advisors, department chairs, and deans, though often they will refer incidents back to one of the diversity-focused individuals or groups listed above.
+You may also be able to find assistance from academic and research advisors, department chairs, and deans, though they may refer incidents back to one of the diversity-focused individuals or groups listed above.